Liam-DeVoe/liam-devoe.github.io/_posts/2022-01-01-godels-incompleteness-theorem.md

 ---
-title: "godel's incompleteness theorem"
+title: "gödel's incompleteness theorem"
 layout: post
 ---

-Ah, Godel's incompleteness theorem.
+Ah, Gödel's incompleteness theorem.
 I wouldn't say it's the most misused theorem in all of mathematics, but I'd argue it has the worst ratio of "people who actually understand it" to "people who misapply it" of any theorem.

-The goal is that by the end of this post you will fully understand the statement of the incompleteness theorems, including avoiding the most common pitfalls people get caught by when quoting it.
+The goal is that by the end of this post you will fully understand the statement of the incompleteness theorem, including avoiding the most common pitfalls people get caught by when quoting it.

 Let's state the incompleteness theorem (relatively) formally first so you can see where we're headed, and then I'll explain each piece of the definition on its own.